 After a nice breakfast at the hotel, we packed up, got the drive trains lubed and rolled about 9 am.
 We had originally planned on about 100 miles, taking the trail all the way up to Mountain Top before turning towards Hazelton.
 Given the heat and the experience with the time on the road from the day before, we wisely decided to cut the top of the course off to 80-ish miles.

-The only big navigation question was the trail closure coming into Jim Thorpe.
+The only big navigation question was a known trail closure coming into Jim Thorpe.
 There is a new bridge over the river into the town, but the southern approach was not completed.
 We had been watching this development for a couple months and we were hopeful that it would be open by the time of the trip.
 We missed it by three days.
-We were told we could climb over some barriers and make it work, but we decided to take our on road route so we headed out to US 209.
-There was a pretty good hill – around here any deviation from the trail always included some climbing! – but not too bad, however at the top, US 209 was closed for construction.
+We were told we could climb over some barriers and make it work, but we decided to take our on-road route so we headed out to US 209.
+There was a pretty good hill – around here any deviation from the trail always included some climbing! – but not too bad.
+However at the top, US 209 was closed for construction.
 The road monitor told us it would open in about an hour for the weekend, but there was a 5 minute (by car) detour up Flagstaff Rd.
-It was a significant hill from the looks of it.
-That’s the understatement of the year.
+It was a significant hill from the looks of it and his comment was the understatement of the year.
 It was a 2 mile hill at about 6-10% and the surface was not in great shape.
 Not the hardest hill in the world, but with a 45 pound bikepacking rig, it was hard.
 Nonetheless we grunted our way over it and flew down the backside.
 By the time we got into Jim Thorpe, it was, surprise, about an hour.
 Oh well, it made it epic.
 Can you tell where the detour was from the profile image?

 We stopped at Antonio’s Pizzeria for sandwiches and lots of cold coke about 3 pm.
 Soooo good.
 After lunch we looked around Jim Thorpe briefly on our way down to the trail.
 The trail up through the next set of ridges/gorges was really pretty with the high, steep mountains along the river.
 We continued for about 13 miles to Lehigh Gorge State Park where our shorter “alt” route left the trail.
 This began the on road transition from the D&L Trail to the SRT.
 This transition encompassed the last part of day 2 and the first part of day 3.